graphile/graphile.github.io/src/pages/postgraphile/custom-queries.md

 -- Create the function named `search_posts` with a text argument named `search`. create function search_posts(search text)
   -- This function will return a set of posts from the `post` table.
-The -- `setof` part is important to PostGraphQL, check out our procedure docs to -- learn why. returns setof post as $$
+The -- `setof` part is important to PostGraphile, check out our procedure docs to -- learn why. returns setof post as $$
     -- Write our advanced query as a SQL query!